WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Based on .env variable settings Python `processLogs function` will execute the 5 Stored Procedures passing the importloadid value to process
 ONLY files & records processed by current `processLogs function` execution.

-The secord parameter enables Python Client modules to run simultaneously on multiple servers uploading to a single MySQL Sever `apache_logs` schema.
+The second parameter enables Python Client modules to run simultaneously on multiple servers uploading to a single MySQL Sever `apache_logs` schema.

  (`call_processes.sql` in repository)
 ![call_processes.sql comments and commands in repository](./assets/call_processes.png)